 Bids shall be documented and recorded for public record.
 (See Appendix B for Verbal Bid Quotation Summary [WV-49]).
 A wvOASIS procurement award document is required for purchases exceeding \$2,500.
-Awards are to be made only to vendors who are properly registered with the Purchasing Division.
 Signed fax bids or electronic bids are acceptable.
 Screen prints from Internet sites in which the commodity or service is for sale and may be procured can substitute for a verbal bid.
 A "no bid" is not considered a bid.